apostrophecms/docs/docs/cookbook/creating-custom-schema-fields.md

   };
 }
 ```

+The last module configuration function that we are setting for this module is `extendMethods(self)`.
+In order to expose our schema to the Vue component, we need to add it to the `req` HTTP request object.
+This is accomplished through the `getBrowserData()` method.
+In this case, we don't want to replace the base `@apostrophecms/piece-type` method, only extend it.

 The `_super` argument is passing the original function (you can read more about this pattern in the [documentation](/reference/module-api/module-overview.html#the-extension-pattern)).
 The original method takes a single argument, `req`, that is passed as the second argument.

 The `browserData` variable is set to the original value of `req` by invoking the original method with the `req` argument.
 That object is then updated with the custom schema array and the new `req` returned, just like the original method.